Marilyn Cole: Career

 Cole worked at a Post Office punched card unit in Portsmouth Central Telephone Exchange, before working, for £12 weekly, at the Portsmouth Co-op Fuel Office, when she was interviewed to be a Playboy Bunny at the London Playboy Club.
 She worked as a bunny from 1971 to 1974, and, within a few days of starting work there, was noticed by Victor Lownes and test-photographed for the magazine.
 Marilyn also worked as a barmaid at the Auckland Arms Hotel in Southsea during the late 60s.

 She appeared on the cover of the Roxy Music album Stranded, having been noticed by Bryan Ferry after winning Playmate of the Year.
 She had previously appeared on the covers of various Top of the Pops albums.

 Personal life

-She was married to former Playboy executive Victor Lownes, over 20 years her senior, until his death in 2017, and now works as a journalist.
+Following romantic connections with Anthony Simms in 1963, she married former Playboy executive Victor Lownes, over 20 years her senior, until his death in 2017, and now works as a journalist.
 Among the subjects she writes about is professional boxing, which she began covering in 2000.

 Her interests include the tango, which she studied under Paul Pellicoro, and has partnered with actor Brian Cox.